t3r6/pkdocs/docs/guides/multiplayer/od-mp-server-win.md

 #### Dedicated console server

-The dedicated console server `OverdoseServer.exe` doesn't have any command line options and can only be run with the default options, thus it is not recommended.
+The dedicated console server `OverdoseServer.exe` doesn't have any command line options and only uses `config.ini` parameters.

 ## PROverdose server (optional)